Gray-OREO/CL_loss_of_PCL-SISR/README.md

 # CL_loss of PCL-SISR
 There is an unofficial implementation for the proposed CL_loss, which is proposed in "[A Practical Contrastive Learning Framework for Single Image Super-Resolution](https://arxiv.org/pdf/2111.13924.pdf)" (2021).

-More details please refer to the paper.
+For more details please refer to the paper.

 ![PCL-SISR model framework.](./Framework.png)